M02men0/athanPi/README.md

 > **“Indeed, prayer has been prescribed for the believers at fixed times.”**
 > *(Qur’an 4:103)*

-/* discription */
+A lightweight *Raspberry Pi Athan* system that plays Athan and notifications at precise times using a CSV schedule and local audio files.

+Designed to run *headless*, *at boot*, and reliably as a *background service*.

 ---

 ## ✨ Features

-- ⏰ Plays Adhan at exact prayer times (CSV-based)
+- ⏰ Plays Athan for the 5 daily prayers
-- 🌅 Sunrise notification sound (beep)
+- 🌅 Plays a notification sound at sunrise (beep)
+- 📅 Uses a CSV schedule (monthly or yearly)
-- 🔊 USB DAC / external speaker support
+- 🔊 Outputs audio via USB DAC / sound card
-- 🔁 Runs at boot & restarts on crash (systemd)
+- 🔁 Auto-starts on boot (systemd)
-- 🧠 Simple, extensible Python design
-- 🌐 Uses internet time (RTC-ready later)
+- 🛠️ Auto-restarts if it crashes
+- 📜 Logs activity for debugging

 ---